scholz-lab/GlowTracker/README.md

 ## Code overview

-The application is based on the Kivy framework which connects to the macroscope hardware.
+The application is based on the Kivy framework which connects to the microscope hardware.
 The GUI functionality is implemented mostly in the Kivy file, whereas device functionality is relayed to specific modules.

 ## Known issues